40 Facts About Words That Will Blow Your Mind

 These word facts will change the way you view the English language.

-Still, there's a lot you don't know about them.
-Even the most common words in the lexicon have surprising histories or hidden meanings.
-At the same time, the English language is loaded with words that perfectly describe common things—that you've probably never heard of.
-Here are 40 wild word facts that can flavor your next conversation and (maybe even lead to you victory next trivia night).
+Words are the building blocks of communication—but still, there's a lot you probably don't know about them.
+Even some of the most common words have surprising histories or hidden meanings.
+And at the same time, the English language is loaded with words that perfectly describe everyday things, but chances are that you don't use them because you never even knew they existed.
+That is, of course, until now.
+Here are 40 wild word facts that will add flavor to your future conversations—and maybe even help lead your team to victory at your next trivia night.

 Think that's cool?
 Here are some other awesome ones:

 Where does the name "walrus" come from?
 Well, on Oxford University Press's blog, Podictionary host Charles Hodgson notes that it is derived from the Old English word horschwael, which literally translates to "horse whale."
 Hodgson theorizes that this word was eventually flipped to create waelhorsch, and later, the similar-sounding "walrus."